Transgender rights in the United Kingdom: Medical treatment for adults

 In the UK, gender-affirming care has been available on the National Health Service (NHS) since the 1960s, when early pioneers began providing medical interventions to transgender individuals.
 In the United Kingdom, this care may include access to hormone therapy, surgeries, voice therapy, counselling, and support with social transition, with the aim of supporting individuals to live in accordance with their gender identity, improving well-being, and reducing gender dysphoria.

 The first NHS gender identity clinic was established at Charing Cross Hospital in London, which became the central hub for transgender healthcare for many decades.
 Over time, additional clinics have been developed across the country, though services have frequently been criticised for long waiting times, limited accessibility, and a lack of regional coverage.

-While the UK was historically seen as a leader in transgender healthcare, the current system has faced growing scrutiny from professional bodies, advocacy groups, and international observers regarding delays in care and the need for reform.
-Efforts to improve access and update care models have been met with both support and controversy, reflecting broader societal debates about trans rights and healthcare ethics.
+The UK has historically been seen as a leader in transgender healthcare, but more recently the system has faced growing scrutiny from professional bodies, advocacy groups, and international observers regarding delays in care and the need for reform.
+Efforts to improve access and update care models have been met with support and controversy.

 Adult care review

 In April 2024, in response to the Cass Review that looked at care for minors, NHS England said it would initiate a review of all its adult gender clinics.
 In May 2024, Hilary Cass wrote to NHS England, to pass on feedback about adult care from clinicians who had approached her during the review process.
 Clinicians across the country in adult gender services had expressed concern about both the clinical practice and the model of care.
 Some clinicians in other settings, especially general practice, had raised concerns about the treatment of patients under their care.

 On 7 August 2024, NHS England responded to the adult care letter in a status report for the under-18s services.

-On 8 August 2024, NHS England said the review of adult services would be led by Dr David Levy, medical director for Lancashire and South Cumbria integrated care board, to assess "the quality (i.e. effectiveness, safety, and patient experience) and stability of each service, but also whether the existing service model is still appropriate for the patients it is caring for"; and that Dr Levy would work with a group of "expert clinicians, patients and other key stakeholders, including representatives from the Care Quality Commission (CQC), Royal Colleges and other professional bodies and will carefully consider experiences, feedback and outcomes from clinicians and patients, past and present".
+On 8 August, NHS England said the review of adult services would be led by Dr David Levy, medical director for Lancashire and South Cumbria integrated care board, to assess "the quality (i.e. effectiveness, safety, and patient experience) and stability of each service, but also whether the existing service model is still appropriate for the patients it is caring for"; and that Dr Levy would work with a group of "expert clinicians, patients and other key stakeholders, including representatives from the Care Quality Commission (CQC), Royal Colleges and other professional bodies and will carefully consider experiences, feedback and outcomes from clinicians and patients, past and present".
 The first onsite visits were planned to start in September 2024.
 The findings would be used to support an updated adult gender service specification which will then be liable to engagement and public consultation.
 Unlike the Cass Review, the review of adult gender services was expected to be completed within months, rather than years.